dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 Making things more convenient
 -----------------------------

-The example code above illustrates that you need to do 3 things to get providers loaded eagerly on application startup:
+The example code above illustrates that you must do three things to get providers loaded eagerly on application startup:

-* They need to be decorated with the `@Injectable` decorator.
+* You must decorate them with the `@Injectable` decorator.
-* They need to be listed in the providers list of a module.
+* You must list them in the providers list of a module.
-* You have to add them as parameters to the constructor of the module.
+* You must add them as parameters to the constructor of the module.

 The first two are actually required for every provider, regardless of whether you need to have eager loading for that provider or not.
 This is just a requirement to make use of Angular's DI framework.
 It would have been nice though if the last step could be omitted, so you only need to reference the provider just once in your module.
 Maybe the Angular team could make this possible in the future by extending the `@Injectable` decorator to accept some metadata object with an option to mark it for eager loading.
-Like so for example:
+Like this, for example:

 ```TypeScript
 @Injectable({ load: LoadingStrategy.Eager })